-- 112. The school recognises that young people need good quality education about lawful and unlawful substances.
-We will ensure that students are given accurate information, understand the consequences of misuse, and are taught the skills to avoid becoming involved with drugs and other substances through the curriculum and individual needs. - 113.
-For the purposes of School Policy, the term 'Drug' is used to include: - Illegal substances - Substances which are legal but can be misused www.gov.uk/government/publications/supporting-pupils-at-school-with-medical-conditions--3
+The school recognises that young people need good quality education about lawful and unlawful substances.
+We will ensure that students are given accurate information, understand the consequences of misuse, and are taught the skills to avoid becoming involved with drugs and other substances through the curriculum and individual needs.

+For the purposes of School Policy, the term 'Drug' is used to include:

+- Illegal substances - Substances which are legal but can be misused

+Pupils with medical conditions (in school) including emergency evacuation. www.gov.uk/government/publications/supporting-pupils-at-school-with-medical-conditions--3